joelnewcomer/visitoconee/wp-content/plugins/anti-spam/readme.txt

 Anti-spam plugin blocks 100% of automatic spam messages (sent by spam-bots via post requests).
 Plugin does not block manual spam (submitted by spammers manually via browser).
-You can use [Anti-spam Pro](http://codecanyon.net/item/antispam-pro/6491169?ref=webvitalii "Upgrade to Pro") plugin if you need to block manual spam.

 = Incompatible with: =